 The Derby has been won three times by fillies: Regret (1915), Genuine Risk (1980), and Winning Colors (1988).

 Fusaichi Pegasus (2000) ended a 21-year drought in which no post-time favorite captured the Kentucky Derby.
-In the last 16 editions of the Derby, however, seven post-time favorites have won, including 2015 winner American Pharoah and 2018 winner Justify (both Triple Crown winners).
+In the last 16 editions of the Derby, however, eight post-time favorites have won, including 2015 winner American Pharoah and 2018 winner Justify (both Triple Crown winners).